BerkeleyHCI/PolymorphicBlocks/getting_started_advanced.md

 >   ```
 > </details>

 ## Board Optimization

 Continue to [part 4 of the tutorial](getting_started_library_optimization.md) on optimizing the board using packed components.

+### Additional Resources
+Check out these examples of generators:
+- [Charlieplexing LED generator](examples/test_ledmatrix.py): a much more advanced version of the LED array that minimizes IO pins to drive LEDs, by allowing one IO pin to drive both a column and row of LEDs.
+- [Buck and boost converter generators](electronics_abstract_parts/AbstractPowerConverters.py): the power path generator for these switching DC/DC converters encode well-known design equations using generators.